krav/clippy/README.md

 # TODO

-* Menu stuff
-   - background
-   - header
-   - button to hide orb

 * JS
-  - cookie storage of orb position
   - enforce boundary (also on load)
-  * Maybe don't use backtick quote syntax
+  - Maybe don't use backtick quote syntax

-* Clippy
-  * Art

-* Buttons

 * Etc
   * minify
-  * test more on phones
+  * test with viewport scaling on/off